Azure/Avere/src/go/cmd/edasim/README.md

 ## To Run

 Use the portal to get the ip of job submitter machine and login.
-In the user root adjust and use the `job_submitter.sh` script to submit batches of varying sizes.
+In the user root adjust and use the `jobrun.sh` script to submit job runs of varying sizes.
+If you have 4 jobsubmitter nodes, you will want to specify a batch size of 4.
 After the batch is complete run the `stats_collector.sh` script to collect and summarize the stats.

-To look at logs on the orchestrator, worker, or edasim machines, tail the logs under /var/log/edasim/ directory.
+To look at logs on the jobsubmitter, orchestrator, worker, or edasim machines, tail the logs under /var/log/edasim/ directory.